isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 ---

-Walter Dean Myers’s 1999 novel, *The Journal of Joshua Loper: A Black Cowboy*, illustrates how powerful and intimate indirect descriptions can be.
+Walter Dean Myers’s 1999 novel, _The Journal of Joshua Loper: A Black Cowboy_, illustrates how powerful and intimate indirect descriptions can be.
 In the story, Joshua Loper lives with his mother on Mr. Muhlen’s ranch in Texas.
-Over the course of the first cattle drive Joshua works from Texas to Kansas in 1871, Joshua communicates his feelings and observations through journal entries.
-New to the trail, Joshua joins the experienced Captain Hunter and other cowboys including Isaiah and Chubb.
+In 1871, Joshua joins Captain Hunter and other cowboys including Isaiah and Chubb on his first cattle drive from Texas to Kansas.
+On the trail, Joshua communicates his feelings and observations through journal entries.
 Joshua’s indirect descriptions fit with the image of the 19th century American cowboy as a stoic man among men.
 Joshua’s words also align with the epistolary style of the novel.
 In his journal, Joshua writes his private thoughts for himself.
 As he does not write for an audience, Joshua does not see the need to over explain himself for others to easily understand.
 Instead, Joshua writes in a way that assumes understanding.
-He records events and observations in a way that implies his feelings.
+He refers to other people in a way that implies his feelings.
 He uses idioms that other people may not recognize, and he uses similes that reflect his personal perspective.
 Joshua’s indirect descriptions, his implications, idioms, and similes, serve as a clear window into Joshua’s life.

 # Implications

-Whenever Joshua communicates his feelings, he tends not to use adjectives or explain himself directly.
+Whenever Joshua communicates his feelings about other people, he tends not to use adjectives or explain himself directly.
 Joshua writes of his father, Nehemiah: “...he decided to go up to Ohio, looking for work.
 He had a game leg from a wound he had got in Petersburg, Virginia, but Mama said he would be all right and when he found a steady job he would send for us.
 I knew he would, too” (p.
 7).
 Joshua does not explicitly say so, but his words imply that he and his mother trust Nehemiah completely.
-They both feel confident that Nehemiah's war injury will not hold him back.
-They know he can find a job, and will tell them to join him as soon as possible.
+Joshua and his mother feel confident that Nehemiah's war injury will not hold him back.
+They know Nehemiah can find a job, and will tell them to join him as soon as possible.
 Nehemiah remains a highly esteemed, capable husband and father in his wife and son’s eyes.
 Joshua conveys his pride and confidence in his father without a direct declaration.
 At first, Joshua feels very differently about Captain Hunter.
-When Joshua sees the captain, he thinks:
+Before Joshua gets to know the captain, Joshua thinks:
 “[the captain’s] eyes were a light blue and he had a way of fixing them on you that made you wish you could be someplace else” (p.
 11).
 Joshua gives a direct description of the captain's eyes, but he is less direct when he describes how the captain makes him feel.
 Joshua suggests that he wants to disappear when the captain looks at him.
-The description implies that Joshua prefers not to draw the captain’s attention because the captain makes him uncomfortable and intimidated.
+The description implies that Joshua prefers not to draw the captain’s attention because the captain makes him feel uncomfortable and intimidated.
 At some point along the trail, Joshua expresses even more negative feelings towards his colleague, Isaiah.
-Joshua relates:  “I have never thought of shooting a man down in cold blood, but if I do shoot a man, it will surely be Isaiah Fatbelly Cotton.
+When Isaiah embarrasses Joshua in front of the other cowboys, Joshua relates:  “I have never thought of shooting a man down in cold blood, but if I do shoot a man, it will surely be Isaiah Fatbelly Cotton.
 Either that or I would like to hit him across the head with a running iron and leave my mark on him” (p.
 41).
 Joshua never says he feels angry or betrayed, but the emotions are implicit in the way he describes his murderous thoughts.
 Isaiah clearly pushes Joshua to a new level of anger, where Joshua feels so enraged that he wants to cause Isaiah physical harm.
-Joshua gives specific examples, rather than explicit descriptions, that illustrate his feelings towards his father, Captain Hunter, and his fellow cowboy, Isaiah.
+Although Joshua does not explicitly say how he feels about people such as his father, Captain Hunter, and Isaiah, he consistently implies his feelings towards others.

 # Idioms